BUCS Super Rugby: Playoff

 The team that finishes last in the league is not automatically relegated.
 Relegation from (and promotion to) BUCS Super Rugby is decided through a playoff in the format of a three-team, single-elimination tournament.

-The playoff begins with a Semi-final between the winners of the North A and South A leagues.
-The bottom placed BUCS Super Rugby team has a bye directly into the Final.
-The winner of the Final is the team that plays in the next season of BUCS Super Rugby.
+The playoff begins with a semi-final between the winners of the North A and South A leagues.
+The bottom placed BUCS Super Rugby team has a bye directly into the playoff game.
+The winner of the playoff game is the team that plays in the next season of BUCS Super Rugby.
+The home team in each game is decided by coin toss.

+2025-26 Playoff Changes

+In August 2025, BUCS announced that from the 2025-26 Season the 10th placed team at the end of the season would be automatically relegated without a playoff.
+Their place would be taken by the winner of the Premier North vs Premier South playoff.